vivCoding/vchess/README.md

 ### Game State and Moving Pieces

 #### Player Turns
-Turns are represented by colors, whcih are represented by enums:
+Turns are represented by colors, which are represented by enums:
 ```cpp
 enum Color {
     WHITE = 'w',